Divorce Financial Settlements

 Amanda has been recognised in the Legal 500 for combining “exceptional professional knowledge with strong interpersonal skills” as well as for her “straight-talking approach and honesty about the potential pitfalls of a case”.

-Our Family Law team is ranked Tier 1 by the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex, as well as being Band 2 ranked by Chambers & Partners for Watford, Uxbridge and the surrounding area.
+Our Family Law team is ranked Tier 1 by the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex, as well as being Band 2 ranked by Chambers & Partners for the Thames Valley.
 This affirms our status as one of the leading teams of family lawyers in the South East.

 A number of our divorce lawyers are members of Resolution, a network of family lawyers who aim to remove conflict from family law.
 This reflects the emphasis we place on helping you and your loved ones reach a financial settlement as easily as possible.